march 20

 Hosted by the Confederation of Danish Industry (DI) and curated by the Copenhagen Institute for Futures Studies (CIFS), the conference focuses on foresight, technologies, preparedness, and futures-driven innovation.
 Through keynotes, panel discussions and focused dialogues, we examine both opportunity and risk, asking how innovation can be aligned with responsibility and long-term value creation.

-The Summit focuses on what lies ahead!
-Possible futures, strategic choices, and the readiness it takes to act responsibly as technologies evolve.
+The Summit focuses on what lies ahead: Possible futures, strategic choices, and the readiness it takes to act responsibly as technologies evolve.
 It is not only about trends and tools, but about strategic foresight - examining what lies ahead, identifying possible futures, and understanding the readiness it takes to act wisely and courageously as technologies continue to evolve.

 Upcomming edition: 20 March 2026, Copenhagen, 9.00 - 18.00 (doors open at 8.30)